 Standards Compliant Virtual Switch

 As I mentioned in my previous post, the main goal in building VMSWITCH was to build a standards compliant, high performance virtual switch.
 There are many ways to interpret standards compliant because there are many standards.
 So to be specific, our goal was to build packet forwarding based on 802.1q and mimic physical network semantics (such as link up/down) as much as possible.
 This was to make sure that whatever works in a physical network, works in the virtual environment as well.
 We defined three main objects in VMSWITCH, vSwitch, vPort and NIC.
 A vSwitch is an instance of a virtual switch that provides packet forwarding and various other features provided by a switch such as QoS, ACL etc. A vPort is analogous to a physical switch port and has configuration associated with it for various features.
 And finally, a NIC objects, that acts as the endpoint connecting to a vPort.
-This is similar to the physical network, where a host has a physical NIC, which connects to a physical port on a physical switch.
+This is similar to the physical network, where a host has a physical NIC that connects to a physical port on a physical switch.

-The clear separation of these objects, allowed us to model our switch design and code independent of the type of network device we virtualize e.g. legacy NIC versus virtual NIC as well as provide the support network semantics similar to physical network.
+The clear separation of these objects, allowed us to model our switch design and code independent of the type of network device we virtualize e.g. legacy NIC versus virtual NIC as well as support network semantics similar to physical network.
 For example, by disconnecting a NIC from a vPort, we could generate link down notification.
 It also gave us the flexibility to support various types of vSwitch (discussed later) without requiring any changes in our core VMSWITCH implementation.

 The picture below shows an example setup, multiple vSwitch are created with different number of vPort on each one of them and vPort(s) connecting to different types of NIC(s).

 This flexibility allowed creation of different types of vSwitch in the Hyper-V UI.
 If you use Hyper-V UI, you would notice that vSwitch creation page allows three different types of vSwitches, External, Internal and Private vSwitch.
 The external switch provides connectivity via a physical NIC, internal switch only provides connectivity to root partition via host virtual NIC and private switch only provides inter-VM connectivity.
-The key here is that, in the VMSWITCH implementation, there is no type of vSwitch, each vSwitch is the same.
+The key here is that, in the VMSWITCH implementation, there is no vSwitch type, each vSwitch is the same.
 The UI classifies the vSwitch, based on what types of NICs are connected to the vPort(s) of that vSwitch.
 This kept VMSWITCH design simpler but allowed us to provide a friendlier UX for our customers.

 Control and Data Plane